bluser86/paragin-assignment/README.md

 ### Unit test

-There is one whole unit test that you can run by executing:
+There are a couple of unit tests that you can run by executing:

 `./vendor/bin/phpunit tests`